doesntfazer/Budgy/Build Guides/readme.md

 - Connect the halves using a TRRS cable, and short each key using some tweezers or a piece of wire.
 These files use [Vial QMK.
 You can download this app and use it to configure your keyboard.](https://get.vial.today/download/)

-- If everything is working correctly you can proceed to solder in all of the switches, add your keycaps, and start typing away.
+- If everything is working correctly you can proceed to solder in all of the switches, add your keycaps, and put a rubber bumper in each corner on the bottom of each pcb, then start typing away.

 Some things to note.